Decent intersection and Tor-rigidity for modules over local hypersurfaces: Introduction

-After this preprint appeared online, a few works by the authors and other researchers have been focused on extensions and applications of the ideas and results in here.
-For example, \cite{Da2} uses the $\Tor$-rigidity results here to extend Auslander's theorems on $\Hom(M,M)$ over regular local rings to hypersurfaces, and \cite{Da3} applies such results on understanding Van den Bergh's definition of non-commutative crepant resolutions.
+After this preprint appeared, a few works have appeared focusing on extensions and applications of the ideas and results in here.
+For example, \cite{Da2} uses the $\Tor$-rigidity results here to extend Auslander's Theorems on $\Hom(M,M)$ over regular local rings to hypersurfaces, and \cite{Da3} applies such results on understanding Van den Bergh's definition of non-commutative crepant resolutions.
 Papers \cite{CeDa, Ce, Da} deal with various generalizations to complete intersections as well as analogous results for vanishing of $\Ext$ modules.
-Another new interesting development is \cite{MPSW} where the Conjecture \ref{DaoConj} is studied and settled in the graded, characteristic $0$ situation using sophisticated geometric techniques.
+A new interesting development is \cite{MPSW} where the Conjecture \ref{DaoConj} is studied and settled in the graded, characteristic $0$ situation using sophisticated geometric techniques.

 Part of this paper was included in the author's PhD thesis at the University of Michigan.
 The author would like to thank his advisor, Melvin Hochster, for numerous invaluable discussions and encouragements.
-It is virtually impossible for the author to get to many results here without learning various techniques and insights from the experts.
-It is a pleasure to thank Luchezar Avramov, Ragnar-Olaf Buchweitz, William Fulton, Craig Huneke, Mircea Musta\c t\v a, Paul Roberts and Roger Wiegand for their incredible patience with the author's questions.
-Special thanks must go to Greg Piepmeyer for his careful reading of an earlier version of this paper and many suggestions for improvements.
+It is a pleasure to thank Luchezar Avramov, Ragnar-Olaf Buchweitz, William Fulton, Craig Huneke, Mircea Musta\c t\v a, Paul Roberts and Roger Wiegand for their patience with the author's questions regarding this work.
+Special thanks must go to Greg Piepmeyer for his careful reading of an earlier version and an anonymous referee for a very thorough report which vastly improves the paper.